tutorial, commentary, study resources, and web links

 But on the other hand the book is built on a large and powerful idea with universal implications – even if the theory is flawed.
 And the scientist’s exploits amongst the Morlocks and Eloi are more complex and substantial than constitute the material of a short story.
 So it could be argued that the work is a short novel or even a novella.

 Regarding Wells’ quasi-scientific notions of ‘dimensions’ , there is an interesting but little-known novella which explores imaginary worlds of one, two, and three dimensions published only ten years earlier.
 It was written by Cambridge scholar and clergyman Edwin A. Abbott in 1884. .
 Flatland: A Romance of Many Dimensions explores (in a witty and fantastical manner) the idea that people living in a world of only x-dimensions cannot conceptualise anyone living in a world of x+1 dimensions.
 His examples range from people living in lines, squares, cubes, and spheres, and In one sense his satirical thesis supports Wells’ notion that time is merely another ‘dimension’.
-Abbott’s conclusion is that we, who live in a world of three dimensions, merely have difficulty conceptualising life in a world of four dimensions – or more.
+Abbott’s conclusion is that we, who live in a world of three dimensions, merely have difficulty conceptualising life in a world of four dimensions – or even more.

 The Time Machine – study resources